DuffeyB/Printf/README.md

 Instead of relying on the standard library implementation, this project builds formatted printing from the ground up using only allowed functions.

+Powered by a custom-built `libft` library developed throughout the 42 curriculum.

 ---

 ## ⚡ Supported Conversions